The first 120 seasons of football at Virginia Tech

 In 2008, a young group of Hokies took the field and stumbled out of the gate in losing to East Carolina in the opener.
 After rebounding with wins, including tough ones at North Carolina and Nebraska and one at home against Georgia Tech, the Hokies dropped consecutive games at Boston College and Florida State before falling at Miami three weeks later.
 The team got it together and won its last two games to again reach the ACC Championship game and again avenge a loss to Boston College.
 Tech had some unfinished business left in the form of winning an Orange Bowl.
 This time, the Hokies came out from the get-go and took care of things, beating 12th-ranked Cincinnati 20-7 to cap off a 10-4 season.

 A Historical Stretch

 Tech won 10 or more games eight years in a row from 2004-2011, tied for the third-longest streak in FBS history.
-Virginia Tech is also one of just three schools (Florida and Florida State) to go to 20 straight bowl games.
+Virginia Tech is also one of just two schools (Florida State) to go at least to 22 straight bowl games.
 Included in that streak are four appearances in the Orange Bowl, three trips to the Sugar Bowl and five Gator Bowls.

-With a trip to the Russell Athletic Bowl last year, Virginia Tech is now one of only six programs in college football history to go to a bowl in at least 20 straight years, Nebraska (35), Michigan (33), Florida State (31; active), Alabama (25), Florida (22; active) and Tech (20; active).
+With a trip to the Military Bowl last year, Virginia Tech is now one of only six programs in college football history to go to a bowl in at least 22 straight years, Nebraska (35), Michigan (33), Florida State (33; active), Alabama (25), Florida (22) and Tech (22; active).

-Head coach Frank Beamer is now one of only four coaches in college football history to appear in 20 or more straight bowl games, joining Bobby Bowden (28), Tom Osborne (25) and Paul “Bear” Bryant (24).
+Head coach Frank Beamer is now one of only four coaches in college football history to appear in 22 or more straight bowl games, joining Bobby Bowden (28), Tom Osborne (25) and Paul ‘Bear’ Bryant (24).